 The vesting period, during which the plan participant merely has a non-binding entitlement to the allocated PSAs, is three years.
 The PSAs can also expire during the vesting period for reasons such as company affiliation, negative share price development or unsatisfactory company success.
 This vesting period may lapse in the event of change of control as well as personal disability or death.
-The vesting period of the first LTI-Plan starts on 1 May 2017 and will end on 1 May 2020.
-The vesting period of the second LTI-Plan will start on 1 May 2018 and last until 1 May 2021 and so on.
+The vesting period of the third LTI-Plan starts on 1 May 2019 and will end on 1 May 2022.
 Each PSA represents a non-binding entitlement to Cicor Technologies Ltd. shares in dependence on the development of the Group.
-If the TSR of Cicor is within the top 3 of the benchmarked companies, a maximum of 200% of the PSA target amount is converted into Cicor Technologies Ltd. shares.
-If ranked 6th within the benchmarked companies, the allocation is 100%, if ranked 8th, the allocation is 80% and if ranked 11th and below, the allocation is 0%.
+If the TSR of Cicor is within the top 3 of the benchmarked companies, a maximum of 200 % of the PSA target amount is converted into Cicor Technologies Ltd. shares.
+If ranked 6th within the benchmarked companies, the allocation is 100 %, if ranked 8th, the allocation is 80 % and if ranked 11th and below, the allocation is 0 %.
 In between the thresholds, interpolation will be done.
 The peer group is reviewed every year by the RC and consists of: AT&S, Benchmark Electronics, Schweizer Electronic AG, Neways, Comet, ELMA, Gavazzi, LEM, Huber & Suhner, Kitron, Plexus Corp., Sanmina, Schaffner and Unimicron.
-The maximum payout at the end of the vesting period is limited to 200% of the allocated PSAs.
-However, in justified cases, the Board of Directors may freely set this factor between 0% and 200%, for example, if the payout level is considered inappropriate in the light of the general development of the group.
+The maximum payout at the end of the vesting period is limited to 200 % of the allocated PSAs.
+However, in justified cases, the Board of Directors may freely set this factor between 0 % and 200 %, for example, if the payout level is considered inappropriate in the light of the general development of the Group.
 The allocation of the number of PSAs to the plan participants of each LTI-Plan is determined by the following criteria: